-After every visit to Akron Children’s Hospital, philanthropist and Akron business leader Philip H. Maynard would share stories about children he met.
+After every visit to Akron Children’s, philanthropist and Akron business leader Philip H. Maynard would share stories about children he met.

 “You should’ve seen the kiddos,” he would tell family and co-workers.